kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 ## 2. 1.
 Functional Requirements

-> The functional requirements below were derived from the pain points identified in the AS-IS workflow.
-All five are considered in scope for the proposed MVP.
->
 > Some requirements below combine several tightly coupled system behaviours into a single functional requirement, where splitting them would describe an incomplete or non-functional step in isolation.

 <table>